ondrc/ClientRating/README.md

 RatingService initially performs a REST call to BlacklistService to verify that the customer has not been blacklisted.
 The latter performs a JPA query to its own database and returns the status for the customers who are stored there (a subset of the customers requested).
 Then a call to FinancialRecordsService is performed in order to retrieve the customer's financial history rating from a public authority.
 A stub is used in the example application to represent this remote call.

 Configuration of the REST endpoints for each service is performed using WebLogic server's Deployment Plans.
-This feature will be detrimental in implementing the second scenario, which is migrating one service to a new dynamic cluster for the purpose of scaling.
-For that purpose we are also using HttpClusterServlet as a load balancer.
+This feature will be detrimental in implementing the second and third scenarios, which are migrating one service to a new dynamic cluster for the purpose of scaling.
+For that purpose we are also using HttpClusterServlet as a load balancer for the second scenario and [Oracle Traffic Director](http://www.oracle.com/technetwork/middleware/webtier/downloads/traffic-director-1373931.html) for the third scenario.
+It should be pointed out that due to the nature of OTD it may not be compatible with all platforms.

 ## Requirements
 The application can be built and deployed to a single WebLogic domain using domain partitioning for services separation.
 Prerequisites for running this example is having a Unix based operating system with [JDK 8](http://www.oracle.com/technetwork/java/javase/downloads/jdk8-downloads-2133151.html) and [Maven](https://maven.apache.org/download.cgi?Preferred=ftp://mirror.reverse.net/pub/apache/) installed, and a [WebLogic 12.2.1 Fusion Middleware Infrastructure](http://www.oracle.com/technetwork/middleware/weblogic/downloads/wls-main-097127.html) installation.